X-lem/k8-mini-app/server/k8_files/01/routes01.md

+# Version 01

+Very basic setup with only a few routes

 | route    | http method | Request | Response                            | Other info                                  |
 | -------- | ----------- | ------- | ----------------------------------- | ------------------------------------------- |
 | /        | GET         |         | _simple hello response_             |                                             |